MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/what-s-new-in-dpm.md

 ### Improved DPM reliability after DPM agent uninstallation

 With DPM 2019 UR4, you can restore previously backed up data even after DPM agent uninstallation.

+## New features in DPM 2019 UR5

+See the following sections for information about the new features/feature updates supported in DPM 2019 UR5.

+For issues fixed and the installation instructions for UR5, see the KB article.

+### Support for SQL Server 2022

+DPM 2019 UR5 supports SQL Server 2022 both as a protected workload and DPM database.
+Learn more.

+### Backup support for Windows Server 2022

+DPM 2019 UR5 support backup of Windows Server 2022.
+For more information on supported versions for Windows Servers, see system requirements.

+### End of support for vSphere 5.5

+vSphere 5.5 has reached [end of general support](https://blogs.vmware.com/vsphere/2018/02/vsphere-5-5-vsan-5-5-end-general-support-reminder.html), DPM 2019 UR5 and later don't support backups for VMWare VMs on vSphere 5.5.
+Ensure to upgrade to newer vSphere versions.

+### Support for vSpheres 6.7 & 7.0

+DPM 2019 UR5 support backups for VMWare VMs on vSpheres 6.7 & 7.0.
+Learn more.

 ::: moniker-end